pcdshub/solid-attenuator/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-hxr-attenuator could always use more documentation, whether
+solid-attenuator could always use more documentation, whether
-as part of the official hxr-attenuator docs, in docstrings,
+as part of the official solid-attenuator docs, in docstrings,
 or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/pcdshub/hxr-attenuator/issues.
+The best way to send feedback is to file an issue at https://github.com/pcdshub/solid-attenuator/issues.

 If you are proposing a feature: